osomhegyi/SalmonStocks-MPT/README.md

 `9_compute_portfolios` - code to run the optimize function to compute many portfolios using the functions generated from the above scripts.
 The resulting data frame named `portfolios` contains the total returns and total variance of the ESU after investment for every portfolio generated.

-`10_visualizations` - code to generate the efficiency frontier plots for each budget ($23 Million, $13.1 Million, and $3.5 Million) and plot to further analyze budget allocations within a portfolio.
+`10_visualizations` - code to generate the efficiency frontier plots for each budget ($23 Million, $13.1 Million, and $3.5 Million) and lollipop plot to further analyze budget allocations within a portfolio.